Speak directly to our team

 Ensure all motoring claims and convictions are advised as failure to do so could invalidate your business’ insurance.

-The MID was setup to comply with an EU Directive, which requires insurance details of all vehicles in member states can be easily accessed by a national information centre.
+• The MID was set up to comply with an EU Directive, which requires insurance details of all vehicles in member states to be easily accessed by a national information centre.
 We will work with you and your insurance company to ensure you comply with this directive.

 Account Executive